lilive/Freeplane-Jumper/README.md

 # QuickSearch for Freeplane

-This Freeplane script provide a search box that filter the nodes as the user type the search terms.
+This script for Freeplane provide a search box that filter the nodes as the user type the search terms.
+The goal is to provide a quick way to search for nodes, fully keyboard driven.

 ## Features